tom-halpin/awscli-terraform-image/README.md

 In summary, this Dockerfile starts with the latest Alpine base image, installs the required packages for Terraform & the awscli, installs Terraform and the awscli and then sets the working directory to /app.

+## Instructions

+To use:

+- Clone the repository

+- Create two GitHub Action respository secrets ```DOCKERHUB_USERNAME``` & ```DOCKERHUB_PASSWORD```

+- Add your Terraform scripts to repository

+- Copy your Terraform scripts to app folder in the Dockerfile

+- Build, deploy & use your image.

-## To build and run an instance of a Docker image locally.
+## To build and run an instance of a Docker image locally

 ### Build